ethlo/chronograph/README.md

 Easy to use Java stopwatch allowing measurement of elapsed time.

 ## Features
+  * New in 4.0: Hierarchical task tracking - Start several nested tasks.
   * The same task can be timed multiple times for aggregated/cumulative data.
   * Supports numerous metrics:
      - mean